Specific Learning Difficulties / Dyslexia

 Alongside research training modules (PR7101 and PR7102; 30 credits) and a supervised dissertation (PR7120: 60 credits), the full time programme includes:

 - Assessment Methodology for SpLD / Dyslexia (TT7365): This module will develop the ability to undertake full diagnostic assessments for dyslexia to inform programmes and appropriate support, such as Examination Access Arrangements.
 This module comprises 36 hours face to face tuition, professional practice based assignments, plus a commitment to private study.
-It is likely to be delivered through three full day workshops (two Saturdays and one weekday TBC) and seven twilight sessions on Tuesdays between October 2012 and January 2013.
-Places on this module are strictly limited for 2012-13.
+It is likely to be delivered through two full day workshops (one Saturdays and one weekday) and seven twilight sessions on Tuesdays between October 2012 and January 2013.
 Submission of the (optional) professional practice portfolio alongside academic practice-based assignments will obtain dual accreditation enabling suitably qualified teachers and speech and language therapist professionals to gain the sought after BDA Approved Teacher Status (ATS), on completion of TT7364, or AMBDA (TT7365).
-Tutor support for the portfolio will cost £360 for each of the two modules (Total £720).
+Tutor support for the portfolio will cost £400for each of the two modules (Total £800).

 - Identifying and Overcoming Maths difficulties TT7369-30: The focus is upon developing an understanding of the difficulties faced by primary or secondary students with SpLD/dyslexia or dyscalculia when learning mathematics and how to help students overcome these challenges.
-It will be led by Julie Kay an international expert in maths and dyslexia.
 You will use observation, discussion, standardised and informal testing, along with the research of other professionals to identify the difficulties and develop the skills and strategies needed to overcome them using a multi-sensory approach.
 You will be helped to select suitable written and concrete materials to be used when teaching pupils with these learning profiles.
 You will learn to develop, deliver and evaluate individualised structured, multi-sensory numeracy programmes based upon interpretation of assessment data.

 The current international focus upon standards, literacy and the inclusion of vulnerable learners within mainstream educational institutions means that there is increasing pressure upon professionals to develop the skills to identify and support a range of specific learning needs in literacy and study skills across the curriculum.